Echo Escape 2 picoCTF 2026 Solution

 Download vuln and its source code.

-Read the source to see how fgets() is misused.
+Read the source code to understand how input is handled.

 bash